karimmammadovv/Current-Weather-Forecast/README.md

 The gif on the left is from 6:00 to 17:59 p.m.
 The gif on the right is from 18:00 to 05:59.

-When user click search button on the right of search text display on your current location weather.
+When user click search button on the right of search text and display on your current location weather.